 Breast augmentation is commonly referred to as a “boob job” by patients although the technical term for the procedure is “augmentation mammaplasty.”
 It is a procedure designed to increase the size of the breasts, as well as to achieve the desired shapeliness or correct asymmetrical breast sizes if necessary.
-Breast augmentation Baltimore is often performed using either saline or silicone implants, but the procedure can also be performed using fat transfer.
+Breast augmentation in Baltimore is often performed using either saline or silicone implants, but the procedure can also be performed using fat transfer, as part of a so-called natural breast augmentation procedure.

 Breast implants can be chosen to achieve a variety of aesthetic changes.
 These include increasing the fullness and projection of the breasts, improving the balance between the breasts and hips, and improving symmetry between the two breasts.
 In addition, many patients choose breast implant surgery to improve their overall self-confidence.

 In some cases, breast implant surgery may be performed for breast reconstruction after mastectomy or injury.
 Breast reconstruction has unique considerations compared to cosmetic breast implants, however, and implants are only one method of reconstructing the breasts.

 Before undergoing Baltimore breast surgery, it is important to have realistic expectations and an understanding of what breast enhancement can accomplish.
 Notably, breast implant surgery cannot correct drooping or sagging breasts.
 To reposition the breasts and correct sagging or drooping, a breast lift rather than augmentation is necessary.
-However, this procedure is often performed in combination with breast implant surgery to create a fuller and more lifted appearance.
+However, this procedure is often performed in combination with breast implant surgery to create both a fuller and more lifted appearance.

 After being placed under general anesthesia, Dr. Rosenberg will make an incision in one of three ways, depending on your goal results and needs.
 The incision may either be made around the areola (periareolar), along the fold under the breast (inframammary), or under the arm (transaxillary).
 Through this incision, the implant can be placed either directly behind the breast tissue in what is called a submammary or subglandular placement, or behind the pectoral muscle in a submuscular placement.